QBI-Software/NEURON-tutorial/lessons/synaptic.md

 | `gmax` | The peak conductance change | `10`|µS|
 | `e` | The reversal potential for the synaptic current | `-15`|mV|

+1. Enter the values as shown in the table
 1. Open a **RunControl** and **Graph -> voltage axis**
 1. Run with **Init &amp; Run** where `Tstop` = `10`